Combinatorial Optimization of AC Optimal Power Flow with Discrete Demands in Radial Networks: Problem Definition and Notations

 The power supply at root $0$ is denoted by $s_0$.
 This paper adopts the convention to denote a power supply by a complex number with negative real part and a power demand by a complex number with positive real part (i.e., $ \re(s_0) \le 0$ and $ \re(s_k)\ge 0$ for all $k\in \cN$).
 In the following, a subscript is omitted from a variable to denote its vector form, such as $S\triangleq(S_{i,j})_{(i,j)\in\cE}, \ell \triangleq (\ell_{i,j})_{(i,j)\in\cE}, s\triangleq(s_k)_{k\in \cN}, x\triangleq(x_k)_{k\in \cI}, v\triangleq(v_j)_{j\in \cV^+}$.

-The goal of OPF is to find an assignment for the demand vector $s$ and supply $s_0$ that minimizes a non-negative convex (cost) objective function\footnote{Note we follow the convention in \cite{huang2017sufficient,gan2015exact} that the objective function depends only on the active power; however our procedures and proofs can be extended in a straightforward way to deal with the case when the function $f_k(\cdot)$ depends also on the reactive power.} $f$:
+The goal of OPF is to find an assignment for the demand vector $s$ and supply $s_0$ that minimizes a non-negative {\it convex} (cost) objective function\footnote{Note we follow the convention in \cite{huang2017sufficient,gan2015exact} that the objective function depends only on the active power; however our procedures and proofs can be extended in a straightforward way to deal with the case when the function $f_k(\cdot)$ depends also on the reactive power.
+Note also that, due to Eqn.~\ref{p1:con3}, the generation is actually $-s_0$; hence, $f_0$ is {\it non-decreasing} in the amount of generation.} $f$:

-where $f_0$ is the non-negative and non-increasing cost for the active power supply (note that $\re(s_0) \le 0$), and $f_k$ is the non-negative and non-increasing cost for each satisfied active power demand, such that $f_k(\re(\overline s_k))=0$ (i.e., each user prefers maximum demand).
+where $f_0$ is the non-negative and {\it non-decreasing} cost for the active power supply (note that $\re(s_0) \le 0$), and $f_k$ is the non-negative and non-increasing cost for each satisfied active power demand, such that $f_k(\re(\overline s_k))=0$ (i.e., each user prefers maximum demand).

 We formulate OPF using the branch flow model (BFM)\footnote{To be precise, this model is called branch flow model with angle relaxation \cite{baran1989placement,low2014convex1}, as it omits the phase angles of voltages and currents.
 But it is always possible to recover the phase angles from a feasible solution in a radial network \cite{low2014convex1}.}.
 The inputs are the voltage, current and transmitted power limits $\big[ v_0,(\underline v_j, \overline v_j)_{j\in \cV^+},(\overline S_e, \overline \ell_e, z_e)_{e\in \cE},(\cS_k)_{k\in \cF}, (\hat \cS_k)_{k\in \cI}\big]$, whereas the outputs are the control decision variables and power flow states $\big[s_0, s, S, v, \ell\big]$.